Marshall Heights (Washington, D.C.): The lending crisis

 NCPC and city officials attempted to remove the 1949 bar on the Marshall Heights redevelopment in 1954.
 The Senate Banking and Currency Committee approved legislation in May 1954 that would have removed the prohibition from the books, but this provision was deleted in conference committee.

 By the end of 1958, there were reports of an emerging lending crisis in Marshall Heights.
 Many homeowners in the neighborhood reported being unable to qualify for a mortgage or home repair loan, since their incomes were too low and the value of their homes practically nonexistent.
 Private developers were unable to purchase land, because title to parcels were murky.
 The lending crisis continued into 1960 and 1961.
 Low home values as well as a number of empty lots drew middle-class African Americans into Marshall Heights throughout the 1960s.
 By the late 1960s, the area had a substantial number of small businesses and retail establishments as well.

-The Martin Luther King, Jr. assassination riots of 1968 drove most of the middle-class out of Washington, D.C.
+The Martin Luther King Jr. assassination riots of 1968 drove most of the middle-class out of Washington, D.C.
 The loss of the middle class continued in Marshall Heights throughout the 1970s, destabilizing the neighborhood.
 Marshall Heights became poorer and poorer.
 In 1978, the city made its first federally-subsidized housing rehabilitation loan in Marshall Heights.
 (It had been trying to find a willing lender for one and a half years.)

 The Fletcher-Johnson school

-There were 14,000 burials at Payne's Cemetery between 1880 and 1919, but most burials there were unrecorded because they were slave graves, family interments, and illegal (so-called "bootleg" burials) made by people who could not afford the cost of an official burial.
+There were 14,000 burials at Payne's Cemetery from 1880 to 1919, but most burials there were unrecorded because they were slave graves, family interments, and illegal (so-called "bootleg" burials) made by people who could not afford the cost of an official burial.
 By one count, there were as many as 39,000 people buried at Payne's Cemetery.

-About 37,000 bodies were removed from Payne's Cemetery to National Harmony Memorial Park cemetery in Prince George's County between March and November 1961, and fill dirt added to smooth out the rough topography of the area.
+About 37,000 bodies were removed from Payne's Cemetery to National Harmony Memorial Park cemetery in Prince George's County from March 1961 to November 1961, and fill dirt added to smooth the rough topography of the area.

 Not all the graves had been removed from the site, however.
 In 1966 and 1967, another 2,000 or so graves were transferred from Payne's to National Harmony after the city declared Payne's to have been abandoned by its owners.
-The city seized the abandoned property, and built Fletcher-Johnson Middle School and the Fletcher-Johnson Recreation Center on the site.
-They opened in 1978.
+The city seized the abandoned property and built Fletcher-Johnson Middle School and the Fletcher-Johnson Recreation Center on the site.
+These schools opened in 1978.